mkatalanos/cacti-lr-sparse/README.md

 `lowpriority` queue to run for free on Cirrus.

 `params.txt`: The file from which parameters are read from for grid searches.
 You can easily generate that through a list comprehension.
+Configure based on help from `automation.py`

 ## Matlab-eval